-Now that wearing face masks are set to be a normal part of our daily public lives, it’s time to think about which type of face covering works for you.
-Many are opting for alternatives to traditional fabric masks, including neck gaiters.
+Now that wearing face masks to prevent the spread of coronavirus are a normal part of our daily public lives, it’s time to think about which type of face covering works for you.
+Many are opting for alternatives to traditional fabric masks, including neck gaiters and balaclavas.
 But are neck gaiters – also called snoods or neck warmers – safe?
 And what are the best ones to buy?

 RELATED: 9 sporty face masks to work out in